rownakabdullahomi/TypeScript_Assignment_01_L2B5/README.md

 ## 📌 Final Thoughts

 TypeScript is not just a language—it’s a **developer superpower**.
-By leveraging strong typing, inference, enums, and more, your code becomes **cleaner, safer, and easier to maintain**.
+By leveraging strong typing, inference, enums, and more, our code becomes **cleaner, safer, and easier to maintain**.

 ---